Grief

 Keep Busy

-(Being busy often makes us even more tired, and at a loss and does nothing to relieve the hurt/ache or heartache).
+(Being busy often makes us even more tired, at an even greater loss and does nothing to relieve the hurt/ache or heart/ache).

 None of these tactics we’ve been taught across generations provide relief from grief.

-As your grief coach, I’ll train you in the life skill of processing the unresolved grief that is weighing you down.
-Learn Once, Apply, Repeat when necessary.
+As a grief coach, I’ll train you in the life skill of processing the unresolved grief that is weighing you down.

 It’s hard to live a day when one doesn’t meet a griever in our midst.
 It’s common to not know what to say or do.